DataBiosphere/tanagra/docs/CODEBASE_OVERVIEW.md

 ### Authentication
 **`service` Gradle sub-project `authentication` package**

-We support four types of authentication tokens: GCP access token, JWT from IAP in front of GKE, JWT from IAP in front of AppEngine and Unverified JWT.
+We support four types of authentication tokens: GCP access token, generic JWT, JWT from IAP in front of GKE, JWT from IAP in front of AppEngine.
 Utilities for processing these tokens lives in this package.

 ### Data export
 **`service` Gradle sub-project `export` package**